felipebottega/Tensor-Fox/README.md

     pip install TensorFox

 We recommend that you make this in a conda environment which already has at least `Numpy` and `Scipy` installed.
 The reason is that MKL is distributed with the full version of conda.
-Using the MKL routines is not mandatory, the program will just use Scipy routines for sparse matrices, but in my experience MKL routines are faster in general.
+Using the MKL routines is not mandatory, the program will just use Scipy routines for sparse matrices instead, but in my experience MKL routines are faster in general.

 ### Creating tensors and getting information